Virginia Gilliss - Obituary

-Berlin - Virginia "Ginger" Curran Gilliss, age 68 of Berlin, MD passed away July 28, 2020 at home surrounded by her family after a courageous battle with Pancreatic Cancer.
+BERLIN, Md. - Virginia "Ginger" Curran Gilliss passed away July 28, 2020 at home surrounded by her family after a courageous battle with Pancreatic Cancer.

 Ginger was very active in her community to make sure the needs of others were met.
 She was instrumental in starting boys high school lacrosse in Worcester County Public Schools.
 She was Chairperson for the Student Improvement Advisory Committee for Worcester County Career and Technical High School.
 She was a member and past president of the Quota Club of Ocean City where she also served as governor for Quota International.